Chapter 12 Thinking with Data

 Observe the following:

-1. The mean price of $540,088 is larger than the median of $450,000.
+of $540,088 is larger than the median of $450,000.
 This is because the small number of very expensive outlier houses prices are inflating the average, whereas since the median is the “middle” value, it is not as sensitive to such large values at the high end.
 This is why the news typically reports median house prices and not average house prices when describing the real estate market.
-We say here that the median more “robust to outliers” than the mean.
+We say here that the median more “robust to outliers” than the mean. - Similarly, while both the standard deviation and IQR are both measures of spread and variability, the IQR is more “robust to outliers.”

-If you repeat the above summarize() for sqft_living, you’ll find a similar relationship between mean vs median and standard deviation vs IQR given its similar right-skewed nature.
+, you’ll find a similar relationship between mean vs median and standard deviation vs IQR given its similar right-skewed nature.
 Is there anything we can do about this right-skew?
-Again, this could potentially be an issue because we’ll have a harder time discriminating between houses at the lower end of price and sqft_living, which might lead to a problem when modeling.
+Again, this could potentially be an issue because we’ll have a harder time discriminating between houses at the lower end of price

 We can in fact address this issue by using a log base 10 transformation, which we cover next.